 - Recognised in The Best Lawyers in the United Kingdom 2015-2021 for Energy & Natural Resources Law

-Ben is a member of the Energy Institute, the International Bar Association, and the UK Energy Lawyers’ Group.
+Ben is a member of the Association of International Energy Negotiators, the Energy Institute, the International Bar Association, and the UK Energy Lawyers’ Group.

 - “Caspian Sea Energy Forum,” FTI Consulting, London, September 2019